 Does it work?

-Well, they recently digitized a 534 page report, and members of the public transcribed the whole document within a month.
+Well, they recently digitized a 534-page report, and members of the public transcribed the whole document within a month.

 Open Government brings to the main stage the idea that access and transparency is more than an administrative responsibility.
 It is a critical component of good government and a key to strengthen trust in our institutions and our democracy.
 Canada is a recognized leader in open government, well placed for further progress particularly as we prepare to lead the global movement as incoming Chair of the Open Government Partnership.